inmanta/inmanta-docker/README.md

 # inmanta-docker

+This repo contains some example of docker based orchestrator deployments.
+We illustrate here how to deploy both the open-source and the commercial edition, with or without an ssh sidecar (for ssh access to part of the orchestrator file system).

 ## Configuration

 The examples of orchestrator setup using docker referenced below can be configured using some environment variables, they are documented in the table below.
 The environment variables are to be provided to docker compose itself, they are not exposed directly to the processes running inside the containers.